-Among the top hospitals in the country for diabetes and endocrinology
+Among the top hospitals in the country

 At Yale-New Haven Children's Hospital, we rely on the expertise of many healthcare professionals to provide the best care possible to children and adolescents with acute and chronic endocrine and metabolic disorders.
 Patients are cared for by nationally recognized physicians, certified nurse practitioners, nurse educators, dietitians, social workers, and other caregivers, well-resourced in the diagnosis and treatment of diabetes, growth problems, obesity or other defects of the endocrine system.

 Our pediatric endocrinology and diabetes service provides treatment for many diseases including:

 Type 1 and Type 2 Diabetes

 As renowned leaders in clinical and research accomplishments in type 1 and type 2 diabetes, the pediatric endocrine team is the region's leader in diagnosing and treating children with diabetes.
 Our physicians, nurse practitioners, dietitians, psychologist and social worker in the type 1 diabetes program have set a standard of care that is unmatched elsewhere in the country.
 Our multidisciplinary team of clinicians who care for children and adolescents with type 2 diabetes and other complications of childhood obesity, provide a range of services that includes one-on-one lifestyle counseling and a novel life-style intervention program (Bright Bodies Program).

 Patients diagnosed with type 1 or type 2 diabetes are routinely admitted to Yale-New Haven Children's Hospital for initial evaluation and treatment.
 During these short, 1- to 2-day hospitalizations, families are assisted in coping with the psychological stress of the diagnosis, as well as learning basic diabetes management skills.